hoangsonww/DocuThinker-AI-App/README.md

 │   ├── package.json                  # Project dependencies and scripts
 │   ├── tsconfig.json                 # TypeScript configuration file
 ├── k8s/                              # Kubernetes configuration files
-│   ├── backend-deployment.yaml       # Deployment configuration for the backend
+│   ├── manifests/                    # Kubernetes manifests for deployment, service, and ingress │   ├── backend-deployment.yaml       # Deployment configuration for the backend
 │   ├── backend-service.yaml          # Service configuration for the backend
 │   ├── frontend-deployment.yaml      # Deployment configuration for the frontend